 Everywhere he went, it followed – a spectral raptor hovering just overhead, forever awaiting his falter.

-He glimpsed it at the office, nesting in the endless spreadsheets and pie-charts; he sensed it at the mall, flitting between the faces of the crowd; he felt it even at home, perched atop his mantel, bearing down on his domestic bliss.
-He felt it watching, sizing him up from the shadows, mocking him.
+He glimpsed it at the office, nesting in the endless spreadsheets and pie-charts; he sensed it at the mall, flitting between the faces of the crowd; he even found it at home, perched atop his mantel, bearing down on his domestic bliss.
+He felt it watching; sizing him up from the shadows, mocking him.
 He couldn’t shake it, couldn’t relax, couldn’t sleep.
-The only time he truly felt safe was when he was out on the town, protected by the laughter of his friends, the hallowed sound warding it off like a protective charm.
-But still he felt its gaze, eyes glinting out the blackness, circling, waiting.
+The only time he truly felt safe was when he was out on the town, emboldened by the laughter of his friends, the hallowed sound warding it off like a protective charm.
+But still he felt its gaze; eyes glinting out of the darkness.
+Circling.
+Waiting.

-Waiting for when he was alone again, separated from the herd, to swoop down on his psyche and feast on its rotting insecurity.
-To tear the flesh from his content, leaving only bone; a hollow skeleton of doubt, organs removed, scraps of rancid meat the last vestige of anything resembling certainty.
-The paranoia seeped down to his core; beneath a placid surface his mind raced with anxieties.
-Deeper still he plumbed the depths of his soul, searching for answers: what was he missing?
-The day grew dark as he pondered it, as though he were causing the world’s descent into blackness.
-But dawn carried fresh hope over the horizon, and with it a semblance of sanity returned, his ego healed, his heart rejuvenated.
-Ready again to face the world.
+Waiting until he was alone again, separated from the herd, to swoop down on his psyche and feast on its rotting insecurity.
+To tear the strips from his contentment, leaving only bone; a hollow skeleton filled with doubt.
+The uncertainty overwhelmed him.
+What was he missing?
+The day grew dark as he pondered it, as though his anguish were causing the world’s descent into blackness.
+But dawn carried fresh hope over the horizon, and with it a semblance of sanity returned, his ego exonerated, his heart healed.
+He was ready again to face the world.
 Ready to retake the reins.
 Ready to check his phone to see if anyone had gotten up to anything last night.
-Only to find it there, staring back with ravenous eyes, ready to swallow him whole.
+Only to find it there, staring back at him, ready to swallow him whole.
 The FOMO.